redcross/smoke-alarm-portal/INSTALL.md

         $ npm start

-   For demo or production, you might want to do this instead:
+   For production, you might want to do this instead:

         $ npm install forever